gungorenu/talepreter-web-public/README.md

 MEAN stack as much as possible. database is MongoDB which is not part of this project (neither generating data nor model itself).
 Angular and typescript at frontend, Nodejs/Javascript at backend api.
 Project lacks some basic functionality but skipped on purpose (like login/register and some issues listed below as TODO, any tests).
-Project will **not** compile, I stripped code that is relevant to me, mainly the domain of Talepreter and modeling.
+Project will **!!not!!** compile, I stripped code that is relevant to me, mainly the domain of Talepreter and modeling.
 Talepreter Web is not pure-public.

-Project is not complete, Anecdote view is still in progress but it will come soon and TODO below will be completed. for now it is checked in and made public.

 ## Concepts